erikdubois/arco-refind/README.md

 ![](screenshot.png)

-A clean theme for the [rEFInd UEFI Boot Manager](http://www.rodsbooks.com/refind/) based on the Ursa Major colorscheme.
+A clean theme for the [rEFInd UEFI Boot Manager](http://www.rodsbooks.com/refind/) based on the Ursa Major colorscheme and so many others.

+IT IS A MIX.

 Icons are included for a variety of Linux distributions, as well as macOS and Windows.